lordi/monastry/README.md

 This does not function yet, work in progress.

 The goal of this project is to create a audio tracker with vim.
-This will include both a low-level step-oriented tracker language and a vim plugin that turns vim into a music production studio.
+This will include both a low-level step-oriented tracker language and a plugin that turns vim into a music production studio with [live coding](http://en.wikipedia.org/wiki/Live_coding) capabilities.

 Run proof of concept
 --------------------